All the photos on this page were taken in Auckland by Extreme Pursuit. They are copyright and must not be reproduced without permission.

-As we head towards the solar maximum – the period of the greatest solar activity during the Sun’s solar cycle – the chances of spotting Aurora right now are good.
+As we enter the solar maximum – the period of the greatest solar activity during the Sun’s solar cycle – the chances of spotting Aurora right now are good.
 As solar activity ramps up, dazzling displays of light are being seen in more places across the globe.
 New Zealand is no exception.
 Aurora Australis (or the Southern Lights) can be regularly seen across the country, even as far north as Auckland.
 It’s true that the best shows are reserved for those in the deep south, but rest assured Aucklanders – you’re not out of luck.
-I’ve seen and captured many Aurora’s over Auckland skies and want to share my know-how so you too can witness this incredible spectacle.
+I’ve witnessed and photographed numerous Auroras above Auckland and want to share my expertise so you can experience this amazing phenomenon too.
+For years, I’ve been experimenting with specialised camera equipment to create Auckland-based photos that compete with South Island locations.
+I believe my images demonstrate this is possible.
+However, even with just a smartphone, you can still capture impressive Aurora shots from Auckland.

-Aurora is the result of charged particles from the sun colliding with Earth’s magnetic field where they are funnelled to both poles.
+Aurora is the result of charged particles from the sun colliding with Earth’s magnetic field where they are funneled to both poles.
 There, they interact with molecules in the atmosphere and produce light.
 Different gases generate different colours.
 Oxygen produces green light, nitrogen generally produces a blue light.
-Auroras seen in Auckland are typically pink or orange and are the result of a mixture of red, green and blue colours.
+Auroras seen in Auckland are typically reddish to pink and are the result of a mixture of red, green and blue colours.
 The Aurora’s characteristic shapes of light are caused by the lines of force in the Earth’s magnetic field.

 When do the best Auroras occur?